COVID-19: 24/7 hotline 800 190 590, click to read more information

-Admissions to the study programs are administrated by the institutions of higher education, and candidates apply directly to the institution of their choice.
-It is best to contact the international relations office well before the course starts in order to find out all the necessary details about the application procedures and other important information.
+Admissions to the study programs are administrated by the higher educations institutions (HEIs) and candidates apply directly to the institution of their choice.
+It is best to contact the international relations office of the given university well before the course starts in order to find out all the necessary details about the application procedures and other important information.

 General requirements for admission to degree programs offered by higher education institutions in Poland are the same for both university-type and non-university HEIs.
 The candidate must hold a matriculation certificate (the Matura certificate) or another equivalent document attesting that the holder is eligible for admission to higher education in the country in which he or she completed secondary school.